-Seahorses are true bony fishes with curved trunks, heads resembling the head of a horse, and tails capable of grasping and holding on to strands of seaweed or algae.
+Seahorses are true bony fishes with curved trunks, heads resembling a horse’s head, and tails capable of grasping and holding on to strands of seaweed or algae.

 The smooth seahorse (Hippocampus kuda) is appropriately named as it lacks the spines common of other species.
-It’s relatively rare (even after a population boom in 2005) and is most often seen in protected locations at shallow depths.
-They exhibit a mottled color from light to dark brown depending on their surroundings.
+They are relatively rare (even after a population boom in 2005) and are most often seen in protected locations at shallow depths.
+They exhibit a mottled color from light to dark brown, depending on their surroundings.

 Seahorses are the only fish species with a prehensile tail — a handy appendage for these weak swimmers as they cling to plants and other stationary objects.
-They commonly use their tail to wrap themselves on halimeda or other forms of sea grass, even on the reef itself.
-They are also known to travel in pairs and will link their tails together as they swim.
+They commonly use their tail to wrap themselves on halimeda, other forms of seagrass, or even on the reef itself.
+They are known to travel in pairs and will link their tails together as they swim.

 Much like chameleons, seahorses can move their eyes independently.
 This comes in handy when searching for food!